rimelabs/rime-livekit-agents/README.md

 ## ⚠️ WARNING ⚠️

-This demo agent is using a fork of `livekit-plugins-rime` as of 5/14/2025 to patch a timeout issue when using `arcana`, as this new model takes much longer to synthesize highly expressive and long-context-window utterances.
+This demo agent is using a fork of `livekit-plugins-rime` as of 5/14/2025 to patch a timeout issue where **audio cutting off** during long utterances with `arcana`, as this new model takes much longer to synthesize highly expressive and long-context-window utterances.

-You can use the `requirements.txt` in this repo to also pull in these changes, but note that they are a temporary hack for demonstration purposes while we work on changes upstream.
+You can see the version of `livekit-plugins-rime` in `requirements.txt` here, but note that this is a temporary hack for demonstration purposes while we work on changes upstream.

-You can also install that fork of `livekit-plugins-rime` that solves the issue of **audio cutting off** during long utterances with
+You can also install that fork of `livekit-plugins-rime` with
 ```bash
 pip uninstall livekit-plugins-rime # if its already installed